 Act as a public face of AIA Georgia, attending public events, meetings, etc., as needed by the organization

-2021 New Board of Directors
+2021 New Directors to the Board

 The following newly elected and appointed/re-appointed board members will join our existing leadership fulfilling their term limits.

 Please accept my nomination as a candidate for President-Elect for the coming 2021 term on the AIA Georgia Board of Directors.
 In recent years I have served the Institute by serving on the boards of AIA Georgia as Director of Advocacy 2019-2020 and as the outgoing AIA Savannah past president from the 2018 & 2019 Chapter President’s role.
 I have worked to continue the efforts of my predecessors in making AIA Savannah and AIA Georgia valuable resources to our members and communities.
 It has been rewarding to serve.
 I desire to continue serving the AIA in fulfilling its mission, and seek to continue in a leadership role as an advocate for the value of architecture, to assist the Institute in supporting our peers in Georgia with the resources they need to be successful, and to further the values of the AIA in that good design is an agent for positive change.